open-telemetry/community/mission-vision-values.md

 ## Mission (our overall north star as a community)

-OpenTelemetry's Mission: **to enable effective observability through ubiquitous, portable, high-quality telemetry.**
+OpenTelemetry's Mission: **to enable effective observability by making high-quality, portable telemetry ubiquitous.**

 ## Vision (the world we imagine for OTel end-users)